 You can also use binoculars or a telescope to view the moon in more detail.

-But some astronomers say the full moon is their least favorite time — because there are none of the shadows that reveal the craters and contours on the moon’s surface.
+Interestingly, some astronomers say the full moon is their least favorite viewing time — because there are none of the shadows that reveal the craters and contours on the moon’s surface.

 - January – Wolf Moon